What Does A Black Light Show On Skin

 Q: Can I use a black light to check for sunscreen application?

 A: Yes, many sunscreens contain ingredients that fluoresce under UV light.
-You can use a black light to check for even application and ensure that you haven't missed any spots.
+You can use a black light to check for even application and make sure you haven't missed any spots.

 Q: Is it safe to use a black light on my eyes?